dev-academy-programme/plug-resources/segments/challenges/free-money-overview.md

     amount: int
 ```

-These properties will all be set once the object is packed into the registry.
-This next part of the class is fairly boilerplate, and will look similar across most of the Transforms you will write:
+ This next part of the class is fairly boilerplate, and will look similar across most of the Transforms you will write.
+It specifies the different authorizations, models and keys required to perform the Transform - as well as instructions for how to handle packing/unpacking the object.

 ```
     ...